-This BLOG On Why Do Lenders Request Bank Statements During Mortgage Process Was UPDATED On December 17th, 2018
+This BLOG On Why Do Lenders Request Bank Statements During Mortgage Process Was UPDATED And PUBLISHED On February 27th, 2020

 Many mortgage loan applicants wonder Why Do Lenders Request Bank Statements.

-One of a dozen items required by mortgage lenders prior to starting the mortgage process are 60 days of bank statements.
+One of the dozen items required by mortgage lenders prior to starting the mortgage process is 60 days of bank statements.

 - Bank statements will be scrutinized for deposits and withdrawals